 Authentic Sopapillas Recipe

-Sopapillas are crispy, airy, delicious deep-fried pastries, that have been rolled in cinnamon sugar and served with a drizzle of honey.
-These dough pillows are impossible to resist and with my recipe, you can have them ready to serve in minutes with just a handful of ingredients.
+This authentic Sopapillas recipe is everything I love in a dessert.
+They are crispy, airy, delicious deep-fried pastries, that are rolled in cinnamon sugar and served with a drizzle of honey.
+These dough pillows are impossible to resist, and with my recipe, you can have them on the table in no time using just a handful of simple ingredients.

 a pile of homemade sopapillas topped with cinnamon sugar and honey on the side